Ninjago (TV series): Teamwork

 The importance of teamwork has also been a fundamental aspect that runs through the series.
 Senior Designer Christopher Stamp commented, "The characters are flawed and individually they are not complete, but as a team they complete each other.
 You follow the characters' development, it allows a form of natural evolution so as you go through the stories.
 The example I always come back to is when Cole questions if he is really important to the team, would the team still exist if he wasn't there?
 That led us to introduce ghosts to the world of Ninjago, what if he's a ghost?
 Then we realize when he actually becomes invisible, the team doesn't function the same way without him."

 True potential

 The series presents recurring moral lessons beneath the story that are intended to be absorbed by the viewers.
 In particular, the main character Master Wu has been depicted repeatedly placing emphasis on overcoming the internal obstacles that can hold a person back from achieving greatness.
 This theme was also illustrated by the main ninja characters conquering their personal obstacles and achieving their "true potential".
-Tommy Kalmaar, Story and Entertainment Manager commented, "Beneath the icons of dragons and ninjas there's this compelling full narrative around kids gaining confidence, finding their inner voice, learning something new about themselves, realizing something, and suddenly they can do more."
+Tommy Kalmar, Story and Entertainment Manager commented, "Beneath the icons of dragons and ninjas there's this compelling full narrative around kids gaining confidence, finding their inner voice, learning something new about themselves, realizing something, and suddenly they can do more."